TobiasPSP/doneland_sources/Components/Transistor/README.md

 ## Use Cases

 *Transistors* are very versatile and can be used for many different *use cases*.
 Each *use case* focuses on specific features of a *transistor*.
-To find the *best and most suitable transistor*, it all starts with your *intended use case*.
+To find the *best and most suitable transistor* (or find a replacement type with *similar specs*), it all starts with your *intended use case*.

 ### Switching Loads